The Other Pandemic: Disgust and Fear Spread, Too

 “The brains of the volunteers didn’t register that the shambling guy with the matted hair, the shapeless coat and the broken-down boots was another human being,” Hammond writes.
 “Instead the areas of the brain associated with disgust were activated.
 A vulnerable person was dehumanized.”

 We’re all prone to biases.
 As social animals, we are hardwired to make quick judgments about others’ capacity or intention to hurt or help us.
 Empathy helps us override feelings of fear or disgust for others, but empathy becomes more difficult under stress.
-The coronavirus pandemic has added whole new layers of worry to our daily lives — chief among them, perhaps, the possibility that anyone might have it. (“According to a new study from Italy, some 43 percent of people with the virus have no symptoms,” The Atlantic reports.)
+The coronavirus pandemic has added whole new layers of worry to our daily lives — chief among them, perhaps, the possibility that anyone might have it. (“According to a new study from Italy, some 43 percent of people with the virus have no symptoms, The Atlantic reports.)

-“Right now we are all experiencing, in a conscious way, the unconscious disgust drive,” explains Dr. Ben Kearney, chief clinical officer of OhioGuidestone and senior fellow at the Institute of Family & Community Impact.
+“Right now we are all experiencing, in a conscious way, the unconscious disgust drive,” explains Dr. Ben Kearney, chief clinical officer at OhioGuidestone and senior fellow at the Institute of Family & Community Impact.
 “We are very aware that another person might be infected and dangerous to us, and if that person sneezed on you, you’d be disgusted and angry.